signzy

 Step 1: Customer provides their ID number

-The verification process begins when a customer enters their government-issued ID number during account opening, loan application, or any other onboarding workflow.
-This happens through your application interface, whether that's a web form, mobile app, or in-branch system.
+The verification process begins when a customer enters their government-issued ID number during account opening, loan application, or onboarding.
+This happens through your application interface — web form, mobile app, or in-branch system.

-The customer typically provides additional information alongside the ID number, such as their full name, date of birth, and address.
+The customer typically provides additional information alongside the ID number: full name, date of birth, and address.
 This creates multiple data points for cross-verification instead of relying solely on the ID number itself.

 Step 2: Your system sends data to the verification API